 - HD media player

-Both on these options alone, we have to decide if it’s more valuable to have a bandwidth booster or have no ads shown.
+Here we have to decide if it’s more valuable to have a bandwidth booster or no ads.

 For us, since we’re so used to seeing ads that we’ve developed a psychological blind spot to them, bandwidth booster is much more appealing.